-Medical Translation for Workers’ Comp at U.S. Overseas Military Bases
+Medico-Legal Translation for Workers’ Compensation at U.S. Overseas Military Bases

-We’ve blogged about the importance of medical translation services for personal injury cases and the need for professional translation of medical informed consent forms (ICFs).
+We’ve blogged about the importance of medicolegal translation services for personal injury cases, medico-legal interpreter services for workers’ compensation cases and the need for professional translation of medical informed consent forms (ICFs).
 Do you work overseas at a U.S. military base?
 Do you own a company that contracts with the federal government to provide civilian services to U.S. military servicemen overseas?
 If your answer is yes to either question, then you need to know about a law called the Defense Base Act.

 The Defense Base Act is a workers’ compensation program that provides coverage for civilian employees who are injured while working overseas at U.S. military bases, and in related circumstances.
 Therefore, if you are one of those civilian employees, or if you employ workers at military bases around the world, you should become familiar with the Defense Base Act.